owainkenwayucl/uclapi-java/Readme.md

 * Java JDK (tested on 8, should work on 7)
 * GNU Make (automated build)
 * An API key (instructions on [UCL-API](https://uclapi.com/) website)
-* JSON.simple (https://code.google.com/archive/p/json-simple/ or Ubuntu package `libjson-simple-java` to parse JSON objects.
+* JSON.simple (https://code.google.com/archive/p/json-simple/ or Ubuntu/Debian package `libjson-simple-java` to parse JSON objects.
 If you only want to use `uclapi.UCLApiConnection` you don't need this, but will need to build that class manually in the normal way.)

 Clone the repository and run `make`.
 By default this builds `.class` files in the `uclapi` directory but you can also build a `.jar` file by running `make jar` and JavaDoc documentation by running `make javadoc` or everything by running `make all`.